 - Solar rodent repellers can be placed around beds to deter them from settling.

 - Encourage other animals to hang out.
-The dogs at my house are definitely interested, as are the birds I feed.
+The dog at my house is definitely interested, as are the birds I feed.
 It also seems that the Voles are happily eating the uneaten sunflower seeds instead of my flowers at the moment.
 If possible, borrow or adopt a cat.